 In accordance with AB 1908 (Assembly Bill) and Ed Code Section 15278, the District is required to establish a bond oversight committee for Prop 39 bonds including one active member from each of the following sectors: a business organization, senior citizens organization, bona fide taxpayers association, support and organization of the District, and one student.
-The ICOC is to meet pursuant to Education Code Section 15280.
+The COC is to meet pursuant to Education Code Section 15280.

-In our review of the minutes of the Citizens' Oversight Committee for Proposition N, we found that meetings held during fiscal year 2012-13 were properly documented and the 2012 annual report was submitted and posted online.
+In our review of the minutes of the Citizens' Oversight Committee for Proposition N, we found that meetings held during fiscal year 2013-14 were properly documented.